This is why girls buy jeweleries

 Curiosity filled me as I walked into his open house.
 His pet birds chirped harmoniously.
 Suddenly I heard a voice saying hello, a voice that instructed me to come in and sit on one of the open huts.
 It was Ketut Liyer, a 96yo traditional Balinese medicine man, obviously focused on carving a brass piece with some Balinese transcriptions meant as a charm for a newly born Balinese baby who wouldnt stop crying.
 He asked me to sit next to him, smiled sidely and asked for me to wait for a second.

 "I will finish this first, only little time wait please.
-Very sorry,
+Very sorry," he said in his broken English.

 I sat talking to him for nearly 2hrs while he finished the charm.
 After he was finish with the inscriptions, he laid out a piece of white cloth, put the brass piece on it and folded it into a little pouch.
 He worked timidly for someone in their late nineties.
 He did it all himself, even the tricky business of inserting the end of the thread onto the needle before he started sewing steadily.
 I offered to help but he laughed and said that it was not necessary.
 "Saya harus latihan, must practice my eyes."